 Candida is a strain of fungus that can cause an infection in your skin, among other locations.
-In normal conditions, your skin may host small amounts of this fungus, but problems arise when it begins to multiply and creates an overgrowth.
-More than 150 species of candida exist, but the majority of infections are caused by a species called Candida albicans.
+In normal conditions, your skin may host small amounts of this fungus.
+Problems arise when it begins to multiply and creates an overgrowth.
+More than 150 species of candida exist, according to the Centers for Disease Control and Prevention (CDC).
+However, the majority of infections are caused by a species called Candida albicans.

-Candida skin infections can occur on almost any area of the body, but they are more commonly found in intertriginous regions, where two skin areas may touch or rub together.
+Candida skin infections can occur on almost any area of the body, but they are more commonly found in intertriginous regions.
+This is where two skin areas touch or rub together.
 Such areas include the armpits, groin, and skin folds, as well as the area between your fingers and toes.
 The fungus thrives in warm, moist, and sweaty conditions.

-Normally, your skin acts as an effective barrier against infection, but any cuts or breakdown in the superficial layers of the skin may allow the fungus to cause infection.
-Candida becomes pathogenic (capable of causing disease) when conditions are favorable for it to multiply.
-These conditions may be produced by hot and humid weather, lack of hygiene, or restrictive clothing.
+Normally, your skin acts as an effective barrier against infection.
+However, any cuts or breakdown in the superficial layers of the skin may allow the fungus to cause infection.
+Candida becomes pathogenic, or capable of causing disease, when conditions are favorable for it to multiply.
+Hot and humid weather, poor hygiene, or restrictive clothing may produce these conditions.

 These aren’t the only risk factors to consider.
 Candida infections also tend to be more prevalent in: